 Start Dates: Fall, Winter, Spring or Summer

-Curriculum: 45 Credit Hours for students entering with a master’s degree
+Curriculum: 45 Credit hours completed in quarter terms, for students entering with a master’s degree

-90 Credit Hours for students entering with a bachelor’s degree
+90 Credit hours completed in quarter terms, for students entering with a bachelor’s degree

 Program Length: 4 Years for students entering with a master's degree